 - Reductions in treatment and energy costs

-thousands of dollars annually on antibiotic use to stop the spread of infection.
-Often, antibiotics are overdosed to ensure overall bacterial control but also allowing bacterial strains to gain possible resistance to the antibiotics.
-Furthermore, most commonly added antibiotics used are only effective against gram-positive bacteria (lactobacillus) and not gram-negative bacteria (acetobacter and pseudomonas).
+Bacterial infections are one of the biggest contributing factors to poor fermentation.
+Infections inhibit yeast’s ability to ferment sugar into ethanol.
+Ethanol facilities can spend hundreds of thousands of dollars annually on antibiotic use to stop the spread of infection.
+Often antibiotics are overdosed to ensure overall bacterial control but also allowing bacterial strains to gain possible resistance to the antibiotics.
+Furthermore, traditional antibiotics are only effective against gram-positive bacteria (lactobacillus) and not gram-negative bacteria (acetobacter and pseudomonas).
 Gram-negative bacteria consume valuable sugar and contribute to poor fermentation.